Skip to the content

 • Short stay (>1 week) in a high-risk (hyper-endemic) country (see country page)

-• long-term stays (> 4 weeks) in an endemic country
+• Long-term stays (> 4 weeks) in an endemic country

 • Presence of individual risk factors or pre-existing health conditions.
 In that case, please talk to your health advisor.